ovaar/blog/content/blog/how-to-typed-command-line-arguments-in-python.md

 +++
 date = "2024-04-22"
-title = "How to python command line arguments" type = "post" categories = ["Development"] tags = ["Development", "python"]
+title = "How to typed command line arguments in python" type = "post" categories = ["Development"] tags = ["Development", "python"]
 +++

-# How to python command line arguments
+# How to typed command line arguments in python

 Creating tools with python is a common practice due to its ease of use and productivity.
 Now python already has good built-in support for parsing command-line arguments, but we can take it one step further.